tinywhitecats/GeneTools/README.md

 -  HAR compatibility improved and integrated - always on if HAR is installed.
 -  Refactored source code.
 -  New hair extension as GeneToolsHairDef.useSkinColor.
 Enabling this passes a pawn's skin color as a second color to the hair shader.
 This takes priority over HairModdingPlus when enabled.
+-  New body and head extensions as GeneToolsBodyTypeDef.enforceOnInvisibleApparel and GeneToolsHeadTypeDef.enforceOnInvisibleApparel.
+By default, invisible apparel is always acceptable on any body/head, since it will never be missing textures.
+Enabling this makes the head/body allowed check active on invisible apparel.

 Notes:
 -  Substitute bodies don't work on fur graphics (e.g. furskin), don't let a pawn have both at once!
 Looking in to this.